 So far, so good.
 But what do you have to do to get yourself in a positive frame of mind?
 According to Professor Brooks, it might be something very simple.
 She conducted several studies, the design and procedures of which are thoroughly detailed in her paper, which you can read here.

 One of those tests involved public speaking.
-Participants were given two minutes to prepare a speech on the topic, “Why you are a good work partner”.
-To increase the anxiety of the participants, Professor Brooks told them that the speeches would be delivered to an experimenter and would be videoed for later judging by a “committee of peers”.
+Participants had two minutes to prepare a speech on the topic, “Why you are a good work partner”.
+To increase the anxiety of the participants, Professor Brooks told them that they would deliver their speeches to an experimenter and that he would video the speeches for later judging by a “committee of peers”.

 After preparing their speeches but before delivering them, participants were randomly assigned to say “I am excited” or “I am calm”.
 They then delivered their speeches.
-The experimenter to whom the speeches were delivered and the independent raters who watched the videos were blind to the experimental conditions and hypothesis.
+The experimenter and the independent raters who watched the videos did not know the experimental conditions and hypothesis.